SPEAKERS

 David Duvenaud

-Associate Professor, Department of Computer Science at the University of Toronto; Schwartz Reisman Chair in Technology and Society
+Associate Professor, Department of Computer Science, Canada CIFAR AI Chair & Founding Member, Vector Institute; Schwartz Reisman Chair in Technology and Society

 David Duvenaud is a leading researcher in AI safety and associate professor in the Department of Computer Science at the University of Toronto.
 His research has had a major impact in the field of probabilistic deep learning, through which he now focuses on artificial general intelligence governance and dangerous capabilities evaluation.
 Duvenaud is serving a five-year appointment as Schwartz Reisman Chair in Technology and Society until 2029, and currently works on the alignment science team at Anthropic.